Flights to Grenada

 Condor flies directly to Grenada weekly from Frankfurt. www.condor.com

-British Airways & Virgin Atlantic each provide two flights a week to Grenada.
+British Airways & Virgin Atlantic each provide two flights a week to Grenada from Gatwick Airport.
 They are ‘direct’ but one way of your flight you may have a brief stop on another idand to board additional passengers or have the plane cleaned.

 Carriacou, Union, Bequia, Canouan:

-SVG is ideal for visiting our sister island Carriacou – daily flights to Carriacou and Union Islands, with additonal flights depending on demand – to Bequia and Canouan flysvgair.com
+SVG is ideal for visiting our sister island Carriacou.
+SVG offers aily flights to Carriacou and Union Islands, with additonal flights depending on demand – to Bequia and Canouan flysvgair.com

 Or Take the Ferry!

 You can also travel between Grenada and Carriacou via the Osprey Ferry.
 It’s a fantastic option and gives you a chance to view the islands from the sea, very evocative!

 Please note that at this time there is no ferry to Trinidad.
 There is a cargo ship departing from Grenville that accepts passengers but it is extremely basic.
 You are self-loading cargo.
 Bring a peice of cardboard to sit on-deck… seriously!
-There are various articles onilne – and even a website – about a “new Grenada -Trinidad ferry” but it has not come to fruition.
+There are various articles online – and even a website – about a “new Grenada -Trinidad ferry” but it has not come to fruition.
 We will watch for new on this option and share any progress!

 Unfortunately, we feel that are no longer able to recommend Caribbean Airlines to our guests.
 These are our personal opinions and observations, each traveller should search for reviews and make their own opinions.

-In our personal experience we have found LIAT to be the worst, but Caribbean Airlines has frequently left us with delayed and cancelled flights, poor communication, and the last two times I tried to travel to Canada with them they moved my outbound flight to other days entirely (from Thursday to Sunday) with almost no notice, causing me to miss apointments and events.
+In our personal experience we have found LIAT to be the worst, but Caribbean Airlines has frequently left us with delayed and cancelled flights, poor communication.
+The last two times I tried to travel to Canada with them they moved my outbound flight to other days entirely (from Thursday to Sunday) with almost no notice, causing me to miss apointments and events.